 When you become a mum you’ll be swamped with information and flooded with all different advice.
 Everything is new and it can be hard to know what to listen to and what to believe.

 I’ve been a new mum myself and these are the top tips I want to share with other new mums:

 - Time really does fly!
 In the early days, weeks and months, you’ll wonder where the time has gone!
-Take it from me, I feel like labour was just yesterday and now my boy is 6 months old!
 Babies don’t stay little for long, make the most of that time.

 - It does get easier.
 When you feel like you’re in a really tiring, really tough phase, hold onto the fact that it does get easier and things will get better.

 - It’s okay to cry.
-Along with all the joy that being a new mum brings, it can also be exhausting, lonely and pretty tough.
+Along with all the joy that being a new mum brings, it can also be exhausting, lonely and pretty tough too.
 It’s okay to cry.
-I think I cried non stop the first 2 weeks after Kory was born.
+I think I cried non stop the first 2 weeks after Kory was born!

 - Motherhood is not a competition.
 Don’t get hung up on ‘not being as good as the rest’ and ‘not being the perfect parent’.
 Do your best, it’s all you can do and take it from me, you’re doing a fabulous job!